mesonbuild/meson/docs/markdown/Builtin-options.md

 these ways: `--option=value`, `--option value`, `-Doption=value`, or by setting them inside `default_options` of `project()` in your `meson.build`.

+For legacy reasons `--warnlevel` is the cli argument for the `warning_level` option.

 They can also be edited after setup using `meson configure`.

 Installation options are all relative to the prefix, except: